peterkannam/peterkannam.github.io/README.md

 ### Data Science and Statistics

 I conduct analyses on environmental datasets that account for the limitations imposed by instrumentation and sampling methods.
 This frequently involves using different regression methods, hypothesis testing, and timeseries analyses to evaluate relationships between sources of data and characterize trends.
-Because the data I handle is often compared to permissible exposure limits for human and environmental health, it is important to ensure that conservative estimates are calculated.
+Because the data I handle is often compared to permissible exposure limits for human and environmental health, it is important to ensure that we calculate conservative estimates.
 This requires a complete understanding of measurement errors and how they propagate through different methods.

 #### Project Highlight: Chicago Environmental Justice Index